Skip to content

 views 0 Last updated

-The single Integration.Tests project shares one set of containers + one host + a small set of seeded fixtures across every test in the suite.
+The single Integration.Tests project shares one factory — and therefore one set of containers, one host, and one seeded database — across every test in the suite.
 Each test runs in milliseconds once the containers are warm.
 This page is how the sharing works.
+Everything described here lives in src/Tests/Integration.Tests/Infrastructure/.

 Connection wiring

-The factory pulls connection details from the fixtures during ConfigureWebHost:
+The factory pulls connection details from its containers during ConfigureWebHost and overlays them on the production configuration:

 {